-- Please see your advisor as soon as you think you might want to transfer to discuss the process. - During a freshman's first semester at the School of Nursing, they must take the required nursing classes (please see the Traditional BSN program plan for course requirements) unless they obtain special permission from an advisor. - A student should schedule an appointment with an advisor in the school to which they are considering transferring, and follow that school's application procedure. - After a student has been accepted to another school on campus, the student should meet with their advisor at the School of Nursing to fill out the withdrawal paperwork to officially withdraw from the School of Nursing.
+- A student should see their advisor as soon as they think they might want to transfer to discuss the process. - During a freshman's first semester at the School of Nursing, they must take the required nursing classes (please see the Traditional BSN program plan for course requirements) unless they obtain special permission from an academic advisor.

+- A student should schedule an appointment with an advisor in the school to which they are considering transferring, and follow that school's application procedure. - After a student has been accepted to another school on campus, the student should meet with their advisor at the School of Nursing to fill out the withdrawal paperwork to officially withdraw from the School of Nursing.